hbk91/2021StudyNotes/Series63_Prep.md

   - An affiliate of the Investment Advisor
   - A financial institution engaged in the business of loaning funds

+#### **Principal Transactions:**

+- Give written notice prior and obtain written approval for each trade

+#### **Agency Cross Transactions:**

+- Give written notice prior and obtains approval for the practice of cross trades
+- Give written confirmation at/before completion of transaction that a cross trade has happened
+- Can't solicit both sides of a cross trade.
+One side has to enter on an unsolicited basis

+#### **Sharing/Rebating Commissions:**

+- Not allowed with clients

+### **Trusts:**

+- UPIA (Uniform Prudent Investor Act) applies to the management of trusts
+- **Limited Partner Trust:** Trust acts as the limited partner, while the trustee manages it.
+This structure provides liability protection + tax advantages

 ---
 ---